AN AGE-OLD LANDMARK

 IN THE VILLAGE OF TOCHNI

 The original monastery in the village of Tochni was situated above the Arkatzin River.
 Erected in the 4th century, it was built directly on the bridge over the river.
-The original monastery has not survived but remnants of it today can be found just by the Byzantine Museum.
-The 14th-century Latin Church of Timios Stavros replaced the original monastery but this also did not survive.
-The church that stands on the site today was built in 1936 across from the previous structures ruins.
-The rectangular church that still identifies with both the Saints CONSTANTINE and HELENA, is characterised by its simple yet elegant architectural style.
-Local stone was extensively used in its structure, allowing the religious building to blend harmoniously with the surrounding landscape.
+Although the original monastery has not survived, remnants of it remain at the onsite Byzantine Museum.
+The 14th-century Latin Church of Timios Stavros then replaced the original structure, but that has also not survived.
+The rectangular church, which stands on the site today, was built in 1936.
+Constructed using local stone, it is characterised by its simple yet elegant architectural style, which allows it to blend harmoniously with the surrounding landscape.
 Adorned with a dome, the church also exhibits simplified arches and vaults designed to resemble crosses.
 Its shutters and window frames are embellished with intricately detailed carved decorations.
-The church also features a traditional gabled roof with a small bell tower, adding to its rustic charm.
-Behind the church, on a steep slope, there is a cave with a stone bed that is said to have been once inhabited by a hermit monk.Â
+Adding to its rustic charm, it also features a traditional gabled roof with a small bell tower.

 BEAUTIFUL FRESCOES & ICONS